toniotelli/apache-websocket/README.md

 ## Building and Installation

+Several build options are available.

+### SCons

-SCons may be used to build the module.
+SCons may be used to build the module:

     $ scons
     $ sudo scons install